elatov/elatov.github.io/_posts/2014-08-23-my-puppet-notes-for-centos-7.md

 I usually have a couple of standard steps that I do on my Linux machines.
 Since CentOS 7 just released came out, instead of do an upgrade I decide to see if I can just use puppet to apply the necessary configurations to a brand new install.
 Here are all the steps I end up doing.

 ### Remove *rhgb* from the GRUB config
 Luckily there is a module to handle this,  [herculesteam/augeasproviders_grub](https://forge.puppetlabs.com/herculesteam/augeasproviders_grub).
-The module is a provider for [augeas](http://augeas.net/index.html) to make sure you have that installed prior to using it:
+The module is a provider for [augeas](http://augeas.net/index.html) so make sure you have that installed prior to using it:

 	[elatov@puppet ~]$ rpm -qa | grep augeas
 	ruby-augeas-0.4.1-3.el7.x86_64